Imagine you're in charge of a store selling luxury goods. The sale is one-night-only, and you only have 3 or 4 hours to sell as much as you can.

 - Interview of a featured speaker

-- "We're auctioning off a 6-night trip to Ireland at this year's Gala.
+- Interactive questions and polls.
+Ex: "We're auctioning off a trip to Bermuda at this year's Gala.
 What destinations are on YOUR bucket list?"

 - Highlights from the auction catalog (see next section).

-Keep things interactive and reply to good comments you receive, even if it's just a "Like".
+Keep things interactive and reply to comments you receive.

 The more invitees are engaged in the virtual event, the more you can foster a sense of community and ownership before the actual event.
 Plus, each new interaction brings up notifications and appearances on posters' home feeds—so your efforts here can multiply greatly.